 Whether you enjoy hiking, history, wildlife, or simply taking scenic drives, the Scottish Highlands are one of the most breathtaking and dramatic landscapes in the UK.
 Enjoy memorable day trips and thrilling adventures, each offering new experiences that will keep drawing you back for more.

-Set to open later this year, don't miss Inverness Castle Experience when visiting Inverness.
+Now open, don't miss the immersive Inverness Castle Experience when visiting Inverness.

 From the tug o' war to the caber toss, Scotland's Highland games are not to be missed.

-Discover Ben Nevis, Scotland’s iconic peak, “the mountain with its head in the clouds”.
+Discover Ben Nevis, Scotland’s iconic peak and the highest mountain in the UK, known as “the mountain with its head in the clouds”.

 Discover these stunning Highland walks, including Suilven and the West Highland Way.